dkvz/majorsetbe/README.md

 ```

 The mo files get picked up immediately by Wordpress.
 In my case it's working as expected.

+### Picture backgrounds
+I have some sort of prototype of what I could do using background blend modes and gradients in _resources/assets.

+The easiest would be to work with body classes and assign a random one to specific pages only.
+By which I mean to say:
+- Not the homepage
+- Not the "lists" pages (blog, archive, all the event calendar pages (except may be the event details?))

+There is a hook which can add classes to body in `template-functions.php` -> That's where we need to add the logic.

 ## Original README for the underscore base template